emmajsadams/personal-website/README.md

 # TODO

+- Expand on freelance role (mention discord bot, work with peter, other stuff)
+- Expand on past positions maybe?
+- Do more leetcode problems and refrence on resume
 - Rewrite author history to anon gitlab email "7471922-EmmaJCline@users.noreply.gitlab.com" and
 - Deal with "warn - Tailwind is not purging unused styles because no template paths have been provided."
 - Move all config into package.json like discord-mgmt-bot.